jassuwu/scrape-psgtech/README.md

 3. Serve requests really fast.
 4. Able to receive User feedback and adjust some kind of multiplier for every document.

 # Research

-1. Go pkgs for all the steps above and below
-2. Stemming vs. Lemmatizing
 3. TFIDF vs. BM25 (vs. Self-hosted elastic-search)
 4. In-memory vs. DB for storage
 5. Query processing steps